Ben Gollings

-Ben Gollings (born 13 May 1980) is an English former rugby union player who currently works as a rugby coach for Fiji sevens team.
+Ben Gollings (born 13 May 1980) is an English former rugby union player who most recently worked as a rugby coach for Fiji sevens team.
 Gollings is best known for his time with the England national rugby sevens team.
 He is the career leader in points scored on the World Rugby Sevens Series with 2,652 points.

 Youth and early career

 Gollings was born in Launceston, Cornwall, England.
 Gollings was educated at Castle Court School and Canford School.
 In 1997 he led Canford to success at The National Schools 7's.
 In 2000, he was selected for England in the Students' Rugby World Cup while at Brunel University.

 Rugby sevens career

 Gollings continued to remain a regular part of the England Sevens set-up.
 Gollings was the leading scorer three times on the IRB Sevens Series—343 points in 2005–06, 260 points in 2008–09, and 332 points in 2009–10.
 His accomplishments include several records in the IRB Sevens World Series.
 Gollings became the first rugby sevens player to score over 2,000 points in his career during 2009.
 Gollings finished his career with 2,652 points.

 On 21 June 2011, it was announced that Gollings' contract with the RFU would not be renewed, ending his international sevens career after 70 tournaments.